knewplay/oop-fundamentals/oop_fundamentals.md

 #### Example: Encapsulating Monster Class Details

-To illustrate encapsulation, let's use our Monster class example.
-Here is our class Monster:
+To illustrate encapsulation, let's use our `Monster` class example.
+Here is our class `Monster`:

 ```python
 class Monster: